QuickBooks Self-Employed Review: Features & Pricing in 2023

 - Self-Employed Live Tax Bundle: $35 per month

 All subscriptions include income and expense tracking, business mileage tracking invoicing, and a mobile app.
 If you want to file one state and one federal tax returns and pay quarterly estimated taxes online, you need at least the Self-Employed Tax Bundle.
-If you need unlimited live help from TurboTax experts or to talk to a real CPA when needed, you should upgrade to the Self-Employed Live Tax Bundle.
+If you need unlimited live help from TurboTax experts or to talk to a real certified public accountant (CPA) when needed, upgrade to the Self-Employed Live Tax Bundle.

 QuickBooks Self-Employed Features